italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 <a name="Input+load"></a>

 ### load()
-Executes loding of data from the dataSource into the Input.
+Executes the loading of data from the dataSource into the Input.

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+markMissing"></a>